oroinc/documentation/commerce/user_guide/pricing/pricelist/filtering_expression.rst

       + Any **custom properties** added to the product entity (e.g. product.awesomeness), or to the product children entity (e.g. product.category.priority and product.price.season)

-  - **Relations** (for example, product.owner, product.organization, product.primaryUnitPrecision, product.category, and any virtual relations created in Oro Commerce for entities of product and its children.
+  - **Relations** (for example, product.owner, product.organization, product.primaryUnitPrecision, product.category, and any virtual relations created in OroCommerce for entities of product and its children.

     .. note::
-       + To keep the filter behavior predictable, Oro Commerce enforces the following limitation in regards to using relations in the filtering criteria: you can only use parameters residing on the “one” side of the “one-to-many” relation (including the custom ones).
+       + To keep the filter behavior predictable, OroCommerce enforces the following limitation in regards to using relations in the filtering criteria: you can only use parameters residing on the “one” side of the “one-to-many” relation (including the custom ones).
        + When using relation, the id is assumed and may be omitted (e.g. “product.category == 1” expression means the same as “product.category.id == 1”).
        + Any product, price and category entity attribute is accessible by field name.